kstenerud/dogma/dogma_v1.md

 ### Alternative

-The alternative combination produces an expression that can match either the expression on the left or the expression on the right.
+Alternative produces an expression that can match either the expression on the left or the expression on the right (essentially a set of two possibilities).

 Alternatives are separated by a pipe (`|`) character.
 Only one of the alternative branches will be taken.